-A great many of our native plant species have deep ties with symbolism, but arguably, none more-so than the Common or Field poppy, Paparver rhoeas.
+Many of our native plant species have deep ties with symbolism, but arguably, none more-so than the Common or Field poppy, Paparver rhoeas.

 The Common poppy has been an emblem of blood and new life since Ancient Egyptian times.
 However, perhaps in Europe its most significant association in recent history is from the aftermath of Flanders Fields.
 It is a symbol of those poppies that are worn by many people on November 11th (also known as Remembrance Sunday) each year.
 The majority of flowers in the wild are blood red in colour, but white and pale pink colour morphs are also found.
-Each flower only lasts a short time, and sheds its petals after one day.
-But, condition dependent, a vigorous plant can produce more than 400 flowers in succession during the summer.
+Each flower only lasts a short time and sheds its petals after one day.
+Condition dependent, a vigorous plant can produce more than 400 flowers in succession during the summer.
 A seed can lie dormant for 80 years in the soil before germinating, ensuring that the plants can grow even if conditions become unsuitable for extended periods.

-Following soil disturbance, such as from agricultural tilling or war, the plants grow quickly, and the species are often considered ‘weeds’, as they’re prone to popping up where they’re not wanted.
-In her book, “The Folklore of Plants”, Margaret Baker states, “Poppy, the memorial flower, springs up quickly after soil disturbance, sometimes within twenty four hours.
+Following soil disturbance, such as agricultural tilling or war, the plants grow quickly, and the species are often considered ‘weeds’, as they’re prone to popping up where they’re not wanted.
+In her book, “The Folklore of Plants”, Margaret Baker states, “Poppy, the memorial flower, springs up quickly after soil disturbance, sometimes within twenty-four hours.
 When the field of Waterloo was ploughed, millions of scarlet poppies grew just as they would one hundred years later in Flanders after the First World War.